 A disease registry is an important source for medical researchers to study the efficacy of treatments.
 The data collected in these registries are scrubbed clean, with no information pertaining to patients’ personal lives or identities protected – unless they choose not to share it themselves!
 Disease rates among certain groups can also help guide healthcare policymakers towards more targeted solutions; say if you’re concerned about cancer but don’t know much else going on around there.

-Back Pain Registry is also one of the electronic internet-based clinical pain registries established to improve the understanding and treatment of high-impact chronic pain such as back pain using different treatment protocols like the use of over the counter medicines like Ibuprofen, Paracetamol, Diclofenac acid and the use of common remedies massaging or using massage chairs recommended by DrugsBank.
+Back Pain Registry is also one of the electronic internet-based clinical pain registries established to improve the understanding and treatment of high-impact chronic pain such as back pain using different treatment protocols like the use of over the counter medicines like Ibuprofen, Paracetamol, Diclofenac acid and the use of common remedies massaging or using best massage chairs recommended by DrugsBank.